neondatabase/website/content/docs/guides/liquibase-workflow.md

 ## Prepare a target development database in Neon

-Now, let's prepare a development database in Neon by creating a development branch, where you can safely make changes to your database schema without affecting the database schema on your `main` branch.
+Now, let's prepare a development database in Neon by creating a development branch, where you can safely make changes to your database schema without affecting the source database on your `main` branch.
 A branch is a copy-on-write clone of the data in your Neon project, so it will include a copy of the `blog` database with the `authors` and `posts` tables that you just created.

 To create a branch: